Community Water Forum

 Tom Soeldner coordinates the Ethics & Treaty Project for the Center for Environmental Law & Policy and Sierra Club with support from the Columbia Institute for Water Policy.
 The project works with the Columbia River Treaty Round Table and Columbia Basin tribes and First Nations with natural resource rights and management authorities and responsibilities affected by the Columbia River Treaty.
 The project’s goal is to promote principles of stewardship and justice in modernizing the Columbia River Treaty, which governs water and dam management on the Columbia River.

+The Community Water Forum is an annual event hosted by UBC Okanagan’s Office of the Vice-Principal Research, in partnership with the Okanagan Basin Water Board and Okanagan Nation Alliance.
 The forum provides an opportunity for open, solution-oriented dialogue on topics of shared interest and concern in our community.
 The forum is supported by the Leading Edge Endowment Fund (LEEF) BC Regional Innovation Chair in Water Resources and Ecosystem Sustainability (Dr. John Janmaat) and the Endowed Research Chairs in Watershed Management (Dr. David Scott and Dr. Adam Wei).